ETCLabs/sACN/docs/pages/using_receiver.md

 receiver.Startup(config, my_notify_handler);
 // Or do this if Startup is being called within the NotifyHandler-derived class: receiver.Startup(config, *this);

+// To destroy the receiver when you're done with it: receiver.Shutdown();
 ```
 <!-- CODE_BLOCK_END -->